-The winter flu season is fast approaching.
-Influenza (flu) and COVID-19 are both contagious, respiratory illnesses, but they are caused by different viruses.
-This upcoming flu season, it is likely that flu viruses and the virus that causes COVID-19 will both spread, adding to the ongoing challenges that we are already facing.
-Therefore, it’s more important than ever to do everything possible to reduce the spread of flu.
+The annual flu season impacts our industry each year by affecting our staffing levels, guest experience and our ability to control communicable diseases in the workplace Influenza (flu) and COVID-19 are both contagious, respiratory illnesses, but they are caused by different viruses.
+This flu season, it is likely that flu viruses and the virus that causes COVID-19 will both spread, adding to the ongoing challenges that we are already facing.
+Therefore, it’s more important than ever to do everything possible to reduce the spread of sickness throughout our staff teams and patrons.

 When it comes to the workplace, there are several things that employers and workers can do to help protect themselves and others against flu.
-Here are some tips to help you prevent the spread of flu in your workplace this winter.
+Here are some tips to help you prevent the spread of flu in your workplace.

-- While flu and COVID-19 share many characteristics, one key difference is that there are vaccines to prevent flu.
-Encourage your employees to get a seasonal flu vaccine.
+- Vaccines are available for both types of illnesses.
+Encourage your employees to get a seasonal flu vaccine as well as participate in the Covid-19 vaccine program.
 Provide information so that your employees know where they can get a vaccine in their community and be particularly mindful of employees who may be at high risk of serious flu complications, such as pregnant women or those with a chronic medical condition.

 - Review your sick leave policies and remind staff that they must stay at home if they have flu-like symptoms, without fear of any reprisals.

 - Clean and disinfect all surfaces and objects regularly.
-Pay particular attention to any surfaces and objects that may have been contaminated with viruses that cause flu, especially after an employee notifies you that they feel unwell.
+Pay particular attention to any surfaces and objects that many people touch throughout the day including door handles and handrails, elevator buttons and light switches.

 - Consider extending flexible work policies that allow workers to continue working remotely and other policies that allow workers to stay at home to care for sick family members or to care for children, should schools close.